Hattie Tavernier: Casting

 Michelle Gayle (pictured) was required to "play down" for the role of Hattie.

 At age 19, actress Michelle Gayle—already familiar to the younger audience for her role in Grange Hill—was required to "play down" for the role, because Hattie and her brother Lloyd were 15-year-old school children.
 The casting of the Tavernier family has been described as difficult by producer Corinne Hollingworth.
 In 1991, she commented, "The most difficult job we've had was finding six black actors who fitted the bill for the Tavernier family.
-Here we needed two teenagers [Hattie and Lloyd] who looked around fifteen, but were actually older, had left school and had matures attitudes to work.
+Here we needed two teenagers [Hattie and Lloyd] who looked around fifteen, but were actually older, had left school and had mature attitudes to work.
 They had to love music, hanging around in tracksuits and, most importantly, they had to look as if they could be twins."
 At the time Gayle commented that she loved playing younger parts, and found having Garey Bridges as her younger brother a great bonus: "It turns out that he and I know the same crowd of people in North London so we are often out together at night."

 It took a long time to cast the complete Tavernier family.
 Once EastEnders became a success, the producers had no difficulties in finding "good actors" who wanted to join the cast; however, what became hard was finding families—combinations of performers who "look and sound as though they could be related."
 According to producers Corinne Hollingworth and Pat Sandys, the Taveriner family were especially difficult as four generations of the family were being featured.
-Hollingworth has commented "The most difficult job we've had was finding six black actors who fitted the bill for the Tavernier family.
+Hollingworth has commented, "The most difficult job we've had was finding six black actors who fitted the bill for the Tavernier family.
 Here we needed two teenagers who looked around fifteen but were actually older, had left school and had mature attitudes to work.
 They had to love music, hanging around in tracksuits and most important, they had to look as if they could be twins.
 And for Clyde, we needed someone who looked as though he'd been a boxer but also seemed thoughtful."